TheReyzer/11tycms/posts/highlight.md

 }
 ```

 You can see the difference when the condition start and when finish.
 Thanks for plugins like [Highlight.js](https://highlightjs.org) that I'm using here.
-Now is time to keep studying pagination, the site need thahhat.
+Now is time to keep studying pagination, the site need that.